aamrun/python-puzzles/README.md

 # python-puzzles
 Repository for Python code for puzzles and problems involving algorithms and data structures.

-This repo is structured as following :
+This repo is structured as follows :

 A directory is created for every problem.